Sucre Venezuela Travel Guide

 "Por puestos" are shared vans.

 Cumaná's historic center has pedestrian-friendly areas.
-Outside these, the sidewalks might not be level.
+Outside these, sidewalks can be uneven.
 Bicycle infrastructure is very limited, making cycling unsafe on roads.

 Pedestrian-friendly streets for daytime exploration.

-Boulevard Gran Cacique for pleasant walks with ocean views.
+Boulevard Gran Cacique for pleasant ambles with ocean views.

 Can be uneven, crowded, or non-existent outside key regions.